 Engaging Youth with Data for COVID-19 Response and Recovery

-- Community Information Now (San Antonio): Community Information Now (CI:Now) will partner with the statewide group MOVE Texas to elevate opportunities to support young people through the City of San Antonio (COSA) $191 million COVID-19 Recovery and Resilience Plan.
+- Community Information Now (San Antonio): Community Information Now (CI:Now) partnered with the statewide group MOVE Texas to elevate opportunities to support young people through the City of San Antonio (COSA) $191 million COVID-19 Recovery and Resilience Plan and related recovery initiatives.
 MOVE Texas works to engage and mobilize young people ages 18 to 30 with an emphasis on young people of color.
-In collaboration, CI:Now and MOVE Texas will examine the COSA Plan's resources and timeline for allocations, educate young people about the Plan, survey young people about their priorities and needs, and identify short-term actions to make the Plan more responsive to the needs of young people.
-Through this work, CI:Now aims to increase young people's data literacy and ability to communicate their needs and priorities to COSA and the larger community.
+Through this work, CI:Now aimed to increase young people's data literacy and ability to communicate their needs and priorities to COSA and the larger community.
 In collaboration, CI:Now and MOVE Texas surveyed young people about their priorities and needs and put together an overview of local and federal relief efforts and mechanisms young people can use to connect with officials to advocate for their needs.
 CI:Now produced an infographic and storymap that highlighted both the quantitative data from the survey and lifted up the voices of the youth.
 CI:Now found that young people were most concerned about keeping spirits up, job security, and caring for their loved ones.
 One-quarterof young people had experienced a loss of income, and many expressed anger, fear, and uncertainty.